Exploring Attu’s Underwater Battlefield and Offshore Environment

 PBY Catalina from Fleet Air Wing 4 at mooring in Massacre Bay, Attu (1943).

 PBY Catalina from Fleet Air Wing 4 at mooring in Massacre Bay, Attu (1943).
-Department of the Navy/National Archives and Records Administration (RG 80-CF).
+Image courtesy of the Department of the Navy/National Archives and Records Administration (RG 80-CF).
 Download largest version (jpg, 1.63 MB).

 Concurrent with the final days of battle, the U.S. Army quickly began transforming the island into a military outpost, which included airfields, roads, fuel depots, and cargo piers.
 The Army’s Camp Earle, named after the fallen Colonel Edward P. Earle, was soon joined by the burgeoning Navy Town on the western shoreline of Massacre Bay.
 The island’s chief strategic importance was as an advanced weather base for installations further east, including those in mainland Alaska.
 Aerial raids on Japan’s Kuril Islands were also launched from Attu, though difficult flying weather limited the frequency in which these attacks could be made.
 Throughout the duration of the war, those stationed on Attu, both Army and Navy, were kept on alert for Japanese aerial and submarine raids, simulating responses through field exercises.
 Despite the threat of attack, the U.S. military continuously expanded its structural footprint on the island, as the number of stationed troops regularly exceeded 15,000.
 The greatest area of development concentrated in the Massacre Bay area, where the bay’s heavily-trafficked waters welcomed countless support vessels and cargo loads of base construction materials.